-4. If it is a comma(,), then take a pause and continue reading.
+4. If it is a comma(,), take a pause and continue reading.

-5. If it is a full stop(.) then, then well halt and try analysing what you read.
+5. If it is a full stop(.) then, then halt and try analysing what you read.

 7. If the text is between quotation marks (” “).
-Imagine a character from some movie, speaking it for you inside your head, (for e.g. It’s always Tony Stark inside my head, when I need a pep talk).
-This might be a little difficult initially, but you’ll get used to and it’ll just come by itself later.
+Imagine a character from some movie speaking it for you inside your head (e.g. It’s always Tony Stark inside my head when I need a pep talk).
+This might be a little difficult initially, but you’ll get used to it, and it’ll just come by itself later.

 9. Also, try putting emotions in the sentence you read.
-If it’s a happy sentence, allow yourself to happy.
-If there’s action involved, feel free to let the sound come alive.
+If it’s a happy sentence, allow yourself to be satisfied.
+Feel free to let the sound come alive if there’s action involved.

-If you are reading some mystery novel, and got tired after a few chapters go to end and check out who’s alive, who’s missing.
-Go back to where you left and try figuring out what happened to that person.
+If you were reading some mystery novel and got tired after a few chapters, go to the end and check out who’s alive and missing.
+Then, go back to where you left and try figuring out what happened to that person.
 Alternately, you may skip a few chapters and play connect the dots (figuratively).

 Reading books is pretty interesting.